Owerri: Transport and trade

 Owerri has an airport 14 mi southeast of the city, called the Imo Airport, located in Obiangwu, Ngor Okpala LGA.
 The Airport (Sam Mbakwe Airport) provides flight services to Abuja, Lagos, Port Harcourt, and Enugu.
-Right now, it serves as an alternate for Port Harcourt.
-Sam Mbakwe (Imo) International Cargo Airport is now an International Cargo Airport.
-Some major roads that go through the city are Port Harcourt Rd., Aba Rd., Onitsha Rd., and Okigwe Rd.
-Roads within the city include Douglas Rd., Weatheral Rd., Tetlow Rd., and Works Rd.
+The airport serves as an alternate for the Port Harcourt International Airport.
+As of 2025, the airport mostly serves as a cargo airport.

+Some major roads that go through the city are Port Harcourt Road, Aba Road, Onitsha Road and Okigwe Road.
+Roads within the city include Douglas Road, Weatheral Road, Tetlow Road, and Works Road.
 Relief market is the main market in Owerri after the demolition of Eke Ukwu Owere.

 Owerri sits in the rain forest and produces many agricultural products, such as yams, cassava, taro, corn, rubber and palm products.
 Owerri also sits on huge crude oil and natural gas reserves like most of the Igbo land areas.

 Climate

 Owerri has a tropical wet climate according to the Köppen-Geiger system.
 Rain falls for most months of the year with a brief dry season.
 The Harmattan affects the city in the early periods of the dry season and it is noticeably less pronounced than in other cities in Nigeria.
 The average temperature is 26.4 °C.